Inexistence of quark mass in chiral symmetry and its relation to confinement dynamics: Application: Quark-antiquark system with scalar interaction

-The mass spectrum which is roughly given by eq(\ref{Bag}) can not be linear in $N$ unlike $m = 0$ case given in Eq.(\ref{eq:100}).
-Because $b$ is determined by other parameters, which in turn introduces extra dependence of $E^2$ on $N$, $L$ and $K$ through that of $b$.
+The mass spectrum that is approximately given by Eq.(\ref{energyF}) and Eq.(\ref{energyG}) cannot be linear in $N$ unlike in the case where $m = 0$ as given by Eq.(\ref{eq:100}). $b$ is determined by other parameters, which in turn introduces an additional dependence of $E^2$ on $N$ and $L$ through that of $b$.

-Many great scholars noticed that the excited meson including baryon conduct like a elongated bilocal linear structure hold by the gluon flux tube behaving as a scalar linear potential for high rotational excitation at large separation.
-G\"{u}rsey and collaborators wrote the semi-relativistic Hamiltonian for the $q-\bar{q}$ system neglecting small mass of quarks\cite{1991}, suggested by Lichitenberg \textit{et al.}\cite{Lich1982}.
-In this system, QCD forces are flavor independent, the strong-coupling potential like a Coulomb potential is negligible and the confining part of QCD potential is spin independent.
-They detected that their wave equation neglecting the mass of quark is equivalent to a confluent hypergeometric differential equation in which the recursive relation involves two terms in its power series expansion.
-They only obtained one mass formula for meson with the universal Regge slope, and their formula is consistent with experiment.
+Many researchers observed that excited mesons, including baryons, appear to have an elongated bilocal linear structure held by a gluon flux tube with a scalar linear potential for high rotational excitation at large separation.
+G\"{u}rsey and collaborators obtained the semi-relativistic Hamiltonian for the $q-\bar{q}$ system neglecting the small mass of quarks\cite{1991}, as suggested by Lichitenberg \textit{et al.}\cite{Lich1982}.
+In this system, the QCD forces were flavor-independent, the strong-coupling potential (similar to the Coulomb potential) was negligible, and the confining part of the QCD potential was spin-independent.
+The wave equation determined by neglecting the quark mass was equivalent to a confluent hypergeometric differential equation in which the recursive relation involved two terms in its power series expansion.
+They obtained a one-mass formula with a universal Regge slope for mesons, which was consistent with experimental observations.

-However, since we include the mass of quark into their spin free Hamiltonian involving only scalar potential, a modified form of BCH equation arises.
+However, if we include the quark mass into their spin-free Hamiltonian involving only a scalar potential, we obtain a modified form of the BCH equation.
+The quark mass triggers a change from the hypergeometric to Heun's type of singularity.
 Its recurrence relation consists of three terms in the formal series solution.
-For the two term recursive relation in a formal series, there is an only single quantized parameter ($E^2$) required to make a polynomial solution.
-But, for the three term case, we need two parameters to construct a polynomial; a tension $b$ and an energy $E^2$ should be quantized.
+For the 2-term recursive relation in a formal series, only a single quantized parameter ($E^2$) is sufficient to obtain a polynomial solution; however, in the 3-term case, we need two parameters to construct a polynomial, namely, a tension $b$ and an energy $E^2$ that must be quantized.